Police arrest dozens in Jerusalem clashes; Israeli nationalists chant 'Death to Arabs" | Law-Order

 After a night of violence in Jerusalem, Israeli police made over 50 arrests and Palestinian medics said 100 were injured during Ramadan clashes in the contested city at the core of the Israeli-Palestinian conflict.

-From late Thursday night into early Friday, police in riot gear and on horseback fought to keep apart two groups of protesters - Palestinian youth hurling firecrackers and setting fire to dumpsters, and ultra-nationalist Israelis chanting anti-Arab slogans.
-Police deployed armoured vehicles spraying foul-smelling skunk water towards the two groups of protesters - Palestinians gathered around Jerusalem’s historic Damascus Gate and hundreds of right-wing Israelis several hundred metres away.
+From late Thursday night into early Friday, police in riot gear and on horseback fought to keep apart two groups of protesters - Palestinian youth hurling firecrackers and setting fire to garbage bins, and ultra-nationalist Israelis chanting anti-Arab slogans.
+Police deployed armoured vehicles spraying foul-smelling skunk water towards the two groups - Palestinians gathered around Jerusalem's historic Damascus Gate and hundreds of right-wing Israelis several hundred metres away.

 Clashes and other violent incidents between Palestinians and Israelis have occurred nightly since the start of the Muslim fasting month of Ramadan.
 Palestinians say police have tried to prevent them from holding their usual Ramadan evening gatherings outside Damascus Gate, an historic landmark on the north side of the Old City and adjacent to several Palestinian neighbourhoods.

-Police on horseback fired skunk water at the Israelis, pushing them away from their position at the Old City's New Gate - just 600 metres (yards) away from Palestinians gathered at Damascus Gate - and towards Jerusalem's central Jaffa Road.
-PALESTINIAN CLASHES
+Police fired skunk water at the Israelis, pushing them away from their position at the Old City's New Gate - just 600 metres (yards) away from Palestinians gathered at Damascus Gate - and towards Jerusalem's central Jaffa Road.
+U.S. SEEKS RETURN TO CALM

-The Palestinians dragged garbage bins, some of them ablaze, into the roads on their side to disrupt police and block them from their side.
-Some discharged small fireworks towards police.
-Armed police units went up and down Sultan Suleiman Street along the Old City walls spraying skunk water, dispersing the crowds and arresting protesters.
+In a statement in English, Hebrew and Arabic, the U.S. Embassy said it was "deeply concerned" about the violence.
+"We hope all responsible voices will promote an end to incitement, a return to calm, and respect for the safety and dignity of everyone in Jerusalem," it said.

+The anti-Arab slogans appeared to draw a rebuke from far-right Israeli politician Itamar Ben-Gvir.
+"I am against such chants," he told radio station 102 FM, while defending the Jewish demonstrators' right to protest.

 In all, police said they arrested over 50 people overnight, without distinguishing between Israelis and Palestinians.
-The Palestine Red Crescent said 100 Palestinians had been injured in clashes with police, with 21 taken to hospital for treatment but none of them serious.
+The Palestine Red Crescent said 100 Palestinians had been injured, with 21 taken to hospital but none of them serious.
 RAMADAN DISPUTE

 The Palestinian clashes with Israeli police began with the start of Ramadan, on April 13.
 Palestinians say police have tried to prevent them from holding their usual Ramadan evening gatherings outside Damascus Gate.
 "Palestinians love to relax in this area after evening prayers at Al-Aqsa Mosque, but the occupation (Israel) doesn't like it.
 It's a matter of sovereignty," said Jerusalem resident Mohammad Abu Al-Homus, pointing to metal barricades thrown up by police in the area in recent weeks.

-Police say the measure is part of its efforts to ensure that tens of thousands of Muslim worshippers have safe access to the main Islamic prayer site in the Old City, known as the Noble Sanctuary.
-"Since Damascus Gate is the main way to reach and enter the Old City, police forces carry out field activities using various means to prevent friction, violence and confrontation, and to maintain order and security in the area," said a police spokesman.
+Police say the measure is part of efforts to ensure Muslim worshippers can safely get to the main Islamic prayer site in the Old City, known as the Noble Sanctuary.
+"Since Damascus Gate is the main way to reach and enter the Old City, police forces carry out field activities using various means to prevent friction, violence and confrontation, and to maintain order and security ... ," said a police spokesman.

 Israel claims all of Jerusalem, including the eastern sector captured in the 1967 Middle East war, as its capital.
 Palestinians seek to make East Jerusalem, including its Muslim, Christian and Jewish holy sites, capital of a future state.
-(Editing by William Maclean)
+(Additional reporting by Dan Williams Editing by William Maclean)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)